Glossary

 SizeRaise to maintenance or slightly above

-FocusCarbs first to refill glycogen; keep protein steady
+FocusCarbs first to refill glycogen, with protein kept steady

 CheckWatch 7–14 day trend, not next‑day scale weight